 Looking for an affordable and convenient location to have your Moles checked?

-At Skin Revision we prioritise your skin health by offering our dermoscopic mole checking at the Beaconsfield Skin Clinic.
-If you have concerns about one or more moles, or are just looking for reassurances then an appointment for a mole check with us would be your convenient, fast first option.
+At Skin Revision, we prioritise your skin health by offering our dermoscopic mole checking at the Beaconsfield Skin Clinic.
+If you have concerns about one or more moles, or are just looking for reassurance, then an appointment for a mole check with us would be your convenient, fast first option.

-Based in Beaconsfield and accessible to all areas of Buckinghamshire, Hertfordshire and Berkshire including Gerrards Cross, High Wycombe, Amersham, Slough, Marlow, Maidenhead, Loudwater, Rickmansworth and Cookham, we are able to successfully mole Map and medically check your Moles using Dermoscope.
+Based in Beaconsfield and accessible to all areas of Buckinghamshire, Hertfordshire, and Berkshire, including Gerrards Cross, High Wycombe, Amersham, Slough, Marlow, Maidenhead, Loudwater, Rickmansworth, and Cookham, we are able to successfully map and medically check your Moles using Dermoscope.

 Dermoscopic Mole Checking

-Within your consultation and photographing, you will have your Mole check performed with an medically approved dermoscope.
-This is a specialised device that is equipped with high-resolution cameras and magnification capabilities, to thoroughly examine moles.
+Within your consultation and photographing, you will have your Mole check performed with a medically approved dermoscope.
+This is a specialised device that is equipped with high-resolution cameras and magnification capabilities to thoroughly examine moles.
 This advanced technology allows us to capture detailed images of moles for a closer inspection of their characteristics.

 Mole Removal for Benign Moles

 For benign, non-malignant moles that require removal, our Skin Clinic provides safe and effective procedures.
-Jacqui Bannister MD DMK, is hugely experienced in analyising, treating and removing a broad spectrum of skin lesions including moles.
+Jacqui Bannister, MD DMK, is hugely experienced in analysing, treating, and removing a broad spectrum of skin lesions, including moles.
 The precise treatment procedure to remove any mole will vary depending on the size and age.
 The options to remove benign moles at the Buckinghamshire mole clinic could be VeinAway, CryoPen or “true” Plaxel Cold Plasma.

 What is VeinAway?